eonum/medlandscape/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+However we understand that this tool wouldn’t be useful if you couldn’t customise it when you are ready for it.

-## Compatability
+## Compatibility

 This web-application is built on with the newest features of JavaScript ES6.
 As such it is not supported on Windows Edge.
 Sadly the application is not yet adapted for usage on mobile devices.